SW Washington New Homes

-We may have Oregon in our name, but our support for energy efficiency extends into southwest Washington.
-Energy Trust EPS New Construction trade ally builders in this region are eligible to receive incentives for installing energy-efficient upgrades in newly built gas-heated homes located in NW Natural’s service territory.
+We may have Oregon in our name, but our support for energy efficiency extends into Southwest Washington.
+Energy Trust trade ally builders in this region are eligible to receive incentives for installing energy-efficient upgrades in newly built gas-heated homes located in NW Natural’s service territory.

 Become an Energy Trust Trade Ally

-To qualify for EPS incentives and resources, you must be enrolled in Energy Trust’s Trade Ally Network as an EPS New Construction trade ally.
+To qualify for incentives and resources for new homes, builders must be enrolled in Energy Trust’s Trade Ally Network as an EPS™ New Construction trade ally.